 Freezing and Storing Instructions

-However, baked goods (with an exception of meat or chees products) will store better at room temperature.
+- However, baked goods (with the exception of meat or chees products) will store better at room temperature.
 In the fridge, they will dry out quicker.

 Frequently Asked Questions